Hendrix-CS/csci150/labs/waterjug.md

 The WaterJug puzzle can be explained as follows:

 You have two
-jugs, A and B, and an infinite supply of water.
+jugs, A and B, and an inexhaustible supply of water.
 There are three actions you can perform: (1) you can fill a jug to capacity, (2) you can completely empty a jug, and (3) you can pour from one jug to the other.
 Pouring from one jug to the other stops when the first jug